Agent's Take: Five NFL teams that need to nail the 2017 NFL Draft

 The Raiders will be facing an extremely unusual situation because of the success of Carr and Mack.
 It is rare for teams to have a quarterback on a lucrative contract while also having one of the league's highest-paid non-quarterbacks.

 Reuben Foster could solve Oakland's inside linebacker problems should the diluted sample he provided in his NFL Combine drug test cause a slip toward the end of the first round.
 The Raiders thought they were in good shape at cornerback after signing Sean Smith last offseason in free agency and because of David Amerson 's breakout 2015 campaign.
-The Raiders had ranked 24th against the pass last season, allowing 257.5 yards per game and tied for 20th with 27 touchdowns given up through the air largely because of Smith's inconsistency and Amerson's regression.
+The Raiders ranked 24th against the pass last season, allowing 257.5 yards per game and tied for 20th with 27 touchdowns given up through the air largely because of Smith's inconsistency and Amerson's regression.

 Marshawn Lynch coming out of retirement to end his career in his hometown would only be short term fix at running back after losing Latavius Murray to the Minnesota Vikings in free agency.
 However, this is one of the deepest running back draft classes in quite some time.